mcallistertad/embedded-client/README.md

  * ul_app_data_len      Length of uplink data buffer
  * sky_errno            Pointer to error code

- * Returns              Pointer to the initialized workspace context buffer or NULL */
+ * Returns              Pointer to the initialized request context buffer or NULL */
 ```